As we follow the pattern set by Jesus Christ, we will suffer as God prepares us for roles of great glory as members of His Family.

-Martin Collins cites some quotations from an atheist writer who rationalizes his belief in no God by stating that suffering could no longer be blamed on an omniscient deity, allowing him to pursue his narcissistic lifestyle without guilt.
-The psalmist, David, (Psalm 14:1) insists that all people having this mind set are fools, …
+An atheist rationalizes his belief in no God by stating that suffering could no longer be blamed on an omniscient deity, allowing him to live without guilt.

 Four distinct Old Testament Messianic prophecies were fulfilled by Christ's death and cited by the Apostle John.

 Even loyal servants of God have had to contend with depression and discouragement.
 Antidotes include rest, refocus, right expectations, and obedient actions.